-What is Tig Welding and How to Tig Weld?
+What Is Tig Welding & How To Tig Weld?

 TIG welding is the most versatile kind of welding.
-TIG welding is precise and can be used for most types of metal: aluminum, stainless steels, carbon, magnesium, titanium, cobalt, nickle, copper alloys, niobium, as well as tungsten.
+TIG welding is precise and can be used for most types of metal: aluminum, stainless steel, carbon, magnesium, titanium, cobalt, nickel, copper alloys, niobium, as well as tungsten.

 Here are the most commonly asked questions involving TIG welding.